moise-mulungu/mixed-react-projects/src/features/real-time-chat/dm-official-ux-review.md

   * also, the messages column should always auto-scroll to the bottom so that  users can see the latest messages.
 ## users should be able to delete their messages only, so show delete icon next to my message only
 Effort 3 - i worked on this task for almost three hours in aim to figure out what to fix. details are provided in the files

+## user profile edit page: "Photo URL" - it is a file, no? not a URL?
+Edit field title to be more accurate.
+Impact 2 "don't make the user think"
+Effort 2: uploading file with firebase is more complex than expected, but i think effort 2 is appropriate.